-- The ruling Conservatives have lost their majority but remain the largest party with 317 out of 650 seats in the House of Commons.
-They could probably count on the support of unionists from Northern Ireland to form a majority government.
+- Britain’s ruling Conservatives have lost their majority in parliamentary elections, but they remain the largest party with 317 out of 650 seats.

 - Labour won 40 percent support nationwide and 261 seats, up 29.

 - The Scottish National Party has gone down from 56 to 35 seats.
-A second independence referendum is now less likely.
+A second independence referendum is now unlikely.

-- The centrist Liberal Democrats gained four seats and are at twelve.
+- The centrist Liberal Democrats gained four seats and now have twelve.

 What to make of the polls?